YuukanOO/uniformcss.com/get-started/modules/button.md

 ## How Customization Works

 Uniform CSS modules are built with CSS variable hooks, each with their own fallback value.
-On its own, CSS variable hooks don't do anything, however they are declared, they will take precedence over the fallback value allowing you to override and customize the default setting.
+On its own, CSS variable hooks don't do anything, however when they are declared, they will take precedence over the fallback value allowing you to override and customize the default setting.

 ```scss
 .btn {